-At St Mary's School, it is our belief that to enable each child to reach their full potential, an enriching and relevant curriculum must be provided.
-With this in mind, an exciting cross curricular approach has been developed for all classes, ensuring creativity, challenge and motivation.
-OFSTED praised our curriculum as innovative and outstanding.
-It was designed so that subjects were taught through original topics that linked the new 2014 National Curriculum subject knowledge to progression in skills and also to the Every Child Matters agenda.
-The children were at the very heart of our curriculum development.
-They chose the topics that they would like to cover; then the staff used their expertise to ensure coverage of all areas, of all subjects, across each key stage.
-The topics were designed to bring learning to life for our children and thus numerous opportunities are taken to make the most of our locality.
-Many trips and visits are organised in the locality and enable real life experiences to embed the learning.
-Outdoor learning is also integral to the curriculum delivery.
-(Our successful School Savings Scheme enables children to save for trips, however staff endeavour to keep these costs to a minimum.)
+At St Mary's School, it is our belief that to enable each child to reach their full potential, we must provide an enriching and relevant curriculum.
+With this in mind, we developed an exciting cross-curricular approach for all classes, ensuring creativity, challenge and motivation.
+The children were at the very heart of our curriculum development and chose the topics that they would like to cover; then the staff used their expertise to ensure coverage of all areas, of all subjects, across each key stage; linked to the 2014 National Curriculum.

-Surveys of our pupils and parents have shown that both parties feel the learning is deeper and more exciting since we started this new approach.
-Topics are constantly being updated and improved.
-Topics currently covered are:
+Our curriculum was praised by OFSTED as 'innovative and outstanding' and surveys of our pupils and parents have shown that both parties feel the learning is deeper and more exciting since we started this new approach, although topics are constantly being updated and improved.
+Our current topics are:

-УR У1 У2 У3 У4 У5 У6
+YR Y1 Y2 Y3 Y4 Y5 Y6

-Safari and Families Food and Chocolate Who were Invaders Terrific
+Safari and Families Food and Chocolate Who were Invaders Terrific Trees

-Wild Festivals the Tudors Trees
+Wild Festivals the Tudors

 Animals around the and the

 Giants and Space World The Victorians?
 All the

 Castles Orchestra World's a

 Stage

 Other Seaside Health Farming Cornwall - Europe Oceans

 Cultures Work and

-Minibeasts The Play Contrasts
+Mini-beasts The Play

 and Plant Lighthouse

 Hunters Keeper's

 Lunch

-Water and Enchantment Rainforests Theme Africa Ancient Bringing
+Water and Enchant- Rainforests Theme Africa Ancient Bringing the

-the Sea Parks Egypt the World
+the Sea ment Parks Egypt World

-Journeys - WWII The Iron Together -
+Journeys -a WWII The Iron Together -

-а Evacuation Age challenging
+transition Evacuation Age challenging

-transition stereotypes

-topic to Y1 and salon a
+topic to Y1 stereotypes

-secondary

-school

-transition

-project